SAP Negotiations • Vendor Management

 📋 Real-World Scenario

-A manufacturing company on SAP MaxAttention had chronic performance issues during quarter-end closing.
-After regular support channels failed for months, they invoked their MaxAttention escalation.
-SAP flew in a performance expert team for a week, identified a database indexing problem, and solved it — fulfilling the promise of premium support.
-The key was persistent escalation and use of paid entitlements.
+A manufacturing company on MaxAttention had chronic performance issues during quarter-end closing.
+After regular support channels failed for months, they invoked the MaxAttention escalation.
+SAP brought in a performance expert team for a week, identified a database indexing problem, and solved it.
+The key: persistent escalation and using paid entitlements the client had already purchased but hadn't fully activated.

 🎯